 The Assessment for the Future (AFF) project was established in 2021, recognising that assessment is integral to the student journey at the University of Manchester, however student feedback tells us there is still a way to go.
 Therefore, assessment and feedback are among our key operational and strategic priorities.
 This was a central message in the 2023 Teaching Excellence Framework (TEF) submission, highlighting its importance in student experience.

-AFF is currently co-chaired by Gabrielle Finn (Associate Vice President for Teaching, Learning, and Students) and Jen McBride (Academic Theme Lead for Teaching Excellence).
+AFF is co-chaired by Gabrielle Finn (Associate Vice President for Teaching, Learning, and Students) and Jen McBride (Academic Theme Lead for Teaching Excellence), and reports directly to the Teaching and Learning Strategy Group (TLSG).

 AFF so far: